The Benefits of Autonomous Vehicles for Community-Based Trip Sharing: Preliminaries

 \section{Preliminaries}

 This section defines the main concepts used in this paper: trips, mini routes, and AV routes.
 It also describes the constraints that mini routes and AV routes must satisfy.
+This work assumes the utilization of a homogeneous fleet of vehicles with capacity $K$ to serve all rides, and that the triangle inequality is satisfied for all travel times and distances.

 \paragraph{Trips} A trip $t=\{o,dt,d,at\}$ is a tuple that consists of an origin $o$, a departure time $dt$, a destination $d$, and an arrival time $at$ of a trip request.
 Every day, a commuter $c$ makes two trips: a trip $t_c^+$ to the workplace and a return trip $t_c^-$ back home.
 These trips are called inbound and outbound trips respectively.
-This work assumes the utilization of a homogeneous fleet of vehicles with capacity $K$ to serve all rides, and that the triangle inequality is satisfied for all travel times and distances.

 \paragraph{Mini Routes} A mini route $r$ is a sequence of locations that visits each origin and destination from a set of inbound or outbound trips exactly once.
 Let $\mathcal{C}_r$ denote the set of riders served in $r$.
 A mini route $r$ must respect the vehicle capacity, i.e., $|\mathcal{C}_r| \leq K$, and consists of three phases: a pickup phase where the passengers are picked up, a transit phase where the vehicle travels to the destination, and a drop-off phase where all the passengers are dropped off.
 During the pickup (resp. drop-off) phase, the vehicle visits only origins (resp. destinations), whereas it travels from an origin to a destination in the transit phase.
 For instance, a possible mini route for a car with $K=4$ serving trips $t_1=\{o_1,dt_1,d_1,at_1\}$, $t_2=\{o_2,dt_2,d_2,at_2\}$, and $t_3=\{o_3,dt_3,d_3,at_3\}$ is $r=o_2\rightarrow o_1\rightarrow o_3\rightarrow d_1\rightarrow d_2\rightarrow d_3$, and its pickup, transit, and drop-off phases are given by $o_2\rightarrow o_1\rightarrow o_3$, $o_3\rightarrow d_1$, and $d_1\rightarrow d_2\rightarrow d_3$ respectively.
 An inbound mini route $r^+$ covers only inbound trips and an outbound mini route $r^-$ covers only outbound trips.